 Example: “Anna devait acheter un pack de bières pour la soirée mais a pris du vin blanc à la place, quelle naze !”.
 “Anna was supposed to buy beers for the party but bought white wine instead.
 What a rube!”
 Harsh words, sir or madam, you know Anna is syphilitic.

 A French expert like yourself is probably aware that andouille is actually a famed, stinky pork sausage the French go crazy for, but the word is also an old-fashioned insult, roughly translated to “dummy”.
 Use this term to describe someone stupid or just plain lazy.
 While it is slightly outdated, andouille is a pretty effective rude word to use, and also kid-friendly for when you’re insulting the intelligence of your toddler.
 Note: you can also use it to criticize someone’s behavior “tu fais l’andouille”, literally “you’re acting like a fool”.
 You silly sausage.
+No wonder French takes so long to learn.

 Example: “Espèce d’andouille, tu as ramené des roulés aux saucisses à la soirée Vegan de Laura, t’es fou ou quoi ?” – “You dummy, you brought sausage rolls for Laura’s vegan dinner, what are you crazy?”